-The moment the character really changed though was when after watching earlier cuts and realizing it wasn't exactly working, "someone came up with the brilliant idea...'what if the protagonist, Anna, and Elsa were related?'" art director Michael Giaimo revealed.
+The moment the character really changed, though, was after they watched earlier cuts and realized it wasn't exactly working: "Someone came up with the brilliant idea...'what if the protagonist, Anna, and Elsa were related?'" art director Michael Giaimo revealed.
 "Because they weren't always siblings, they weren't always related, and that was the beginning of finding these characters."

 8. Anna's "Wait what?" catchphrase?
 An ad-lib by Bell.

 9. The scene that took the longest to create was Elsa walking out onto the balcony of her new palace, which took over 132 hours (five days and a few hours more) to render.